jpdillingham/NLog.xLogger/README.md

 ## Customization

-The formatting of the output can be customized by creating the following variables within the NLog configuration.
+The formatting of the output can be customized by creating and modifying the following variables within the NLog configuration.

 ```xml
   <variable name="xLogger.Prefix" value="│ "/>